Share On

 Lead Toxicity In Rabbits

 Because rabbits are curious and like to chew on any number of offered surfaces, they are at risk of lead poisoning.
-Be sure that residents do not have access to any metal containing lead or any surfaces containing lead-based paints and they can ingest particles and become extremely ill, sometimes fatally.
+Be sure that residents do not have access to any metal containing lead or any surfaces containing lead-based paints as they can ingest particles and become extremely ill, sometimes fatally.

 Watch out for: